 What’s the best practice for managing multiple devices?

 Keep a single, consistent policy per platform e.g., disable auto-connect on personal devices, keep it on for work devices if required by policy, and document the steps you take so you can reproduce the setup if needed.
 Regularly revisit your settings after OS or app updates.
-Is vpn gate safe heres what you really need to know
+Why your iphone vpn keeps connecting and how to stop it 2026

 How do I verify that my VPN is truly off after changes?